 Zapier offers Slack integrations so that you can automate tasks between Slack and other project management tools, your CRM, and other business applications.
 Slack has mobile apps so that you can always access your projects, tasks, and team.

 Trello is a project management tool that allows you to organize projects using lists and cards within boards.
-Cards can be moved from one list to the next to mark completion of specific processes, such as an editorial calendar where an article goes from draft submission to editorial review.
+Cards can be moved from one list to the next to mark completion of specific processes.

-Within each card, you can create specific checklist items, add member assignments, set due dates, share files, and communicate with others working on the same task or project.
+Within each card, you can create specific checklist items.
+You can add member assignments, set due dates, share files, and communicate with others working on the same task or project.

 Trello is free for unlimited members, boards, cards, checklists, etc. Pricing for additional features, such as larger file attachments, priority support, and premium integrations is from $8.33 to $20.83 per user per month.